 For the purposes of this planning effort, youth is defined as persons less than 18 years of age.
-On average there were 45,719 youth, under 18 years of age that resided in the QUADCO region each year during the 2016 to 2020 period.
+On average there were 45,719 youth, under 18 years of age that resided in the QUADCO region in 2020.
 The population of youth made up 25.7% of the region's total population, an average of one out of four persons.
 This is higher than the average youth population for Washington State of 22%.